 Bond University accepts undergraduate applications from students based anywhere in the world.
-Our applicants typically include students who have completed Year 12 in Queensland or elsewhere in Australia, or equivalent secondary studies in other countries.
+Our applicants typically include domestic and international students who have completed Year 12 in Queensland or elsewhere in Australia, or equivalent secondary studies in other countries.
 You are a domestic student if you are an Australian citizen, a New Zealand citizen or the holder of an Australian permanent visa.
 You are an international student whether you are within or outside Australia, and you do not meet the domestic student criteria.

-As a general rule, Bond University imposes a minimum age requirement of 17 years and a minimum entry score (OP, ATAR, IB or equivalent).
-Applicants require a minimum entry score equivalent to OP15 or higher (ATAR 63.50 for admission in Semester 1, 2018) to be considered for admission into our bachelor programs.
+As a general rule, Bond University imposes a minimum age requirement of 17 years and a minimum entry score (expressed as an OP, ATAR, IB or equivalent).
+Applicants require a minimum entry score equivalent to ATAR 65 or higher (equivalent to OP 15 and IB 24) to be considered for admission into our bachelor programs in Semester 1, 2021.
 Applicants who are about to complete their final Year 12 assessment will be also considered, based on the predicted OP, ATAR or IB score provided by their school.
 Applicants who do not meet this minimum entry score will be considered for admission into a Bond University College pathway program.
 More details on each of these options follow.

 In addition to our minimum University admission requirements, some of our bachelor programs may require applicants to have achieved a higher minimum entry score standard, subject prerequisites, and/or some other additional selection criteria.
 Program admission requirements are reviewed annually.
 The full details of our programs, entry requirements and other relevant information can be found on the program web pages.

 Bond University admits students into our January, May and September semesters.
-Applications for all programs other than the Medical Program may be lodged directly with the University at any time.
-You can apply now.
+Applications for all programs, other than the Medical Program, may be lodged directly with the University at any time via the Bond University Online Application Form.

-If you are a current Year 12 student and you successfully complete Year 12 with a final score of OP1 to OP5 or equivalent (ATAR 99.95-91.90 or IB 45-34 for admission in Semester 1, 2018), Bond will guarantee you a place in any undergraduate program other than the Medical Program, provided that you also meet that program’s admission requirements.
+Current Year 12 student who successfully complete Year 12 with a final minimum score of OP5 (ATAR 91.00 or IB 33) or equivalent will be guaranteed admission into any undergraduate program other than the Medical Program, provided that any additional admission requirements for that program has also been met.